RumbleDB/bigdata-exercises/Big_Data_For_Engineers/README.md

 Accessing the host folder that is mounted into the containers may not immediately work due to permissions.
 In that case, use the following procedure:

-1. In the root folder of this repository run:
+1. In this directory, run:
    ```bash
    ./init-docker-env.sh
    ```